 Photo: Romana Klee

-Fayetteville City Council members next week will continue discussing a proposal to move away from expanded polystyrene foam (aka Styrofoam).
+Fayetteville City Council members next week will continue discussing a proposal to move away from expanded polystyrene foam.

-The ordinance, sponsored by Ward 4 council member Teresa Turk, would prohibit city staff from using city money to purchase Styrofoam products.
-The proposal would also ban the use of Styrofoam containers by anyone operating a concession stand or food truck inside city parks and in city-owned parking lots.
+The ordinance, sponsored by Ward 4 council member Teresa Turk, would prohibit city staff from using city money to purchase foam products.
+The proposal would also ban the use of foam containers by anyone operating a concession stand or food truck inside city parks and in city-owned parking lots.

 “Fayetteville leads on so many different things,” said Turk.
 “This is just the next step that I hope we can do to help lead by example.”